Alcadeus0/cockpit/HACKING.md

 As shown, `autogen.sh` runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.

+On Debian:

+You need to run `autogen.sh` like this as Debian does not have PCP requirements:

+    $ ./autogen.sh --prefix=/usr --enable-debug --disable-pcp

 When working with a Git clone, it is therefore best to simply always run `./autogen.sh` instead of `./configure`.